Chichen Itza & Cenotes Xkeken,Samula & Valladolid From Cancun

 Chichen Itza

-One of the New Seven Wonders of the World, Chichen Itza is a stunning ancient Mayan city featuring the iconic El Castillo pyramid, the Great Ball Court, and the Sacred Cenote.
+One of the New Seven Wonders of the World, Chichen Itza is an ancient Mayan city featuring the iconic El Castillo pyramid.

-Historical Half to full day Moderate (~$25-30 USD including entry and guide)
+Historical Half to full day Moderate (around $15 USD entry fee)

 Xcaret Park

-An eco-archaeological park offering a mix of cultural performances, wildlife exhibits, and adventure activities like snorkeling, river floating, and underground river exploration.
+An eco-archaeological park offering a mix of cultural performances, wildlife exhibits, and adventure activities.

 Must-Try Local Dishes